A journey around the world, connecting with the purest origins.

 Cacao from around the world may taste distinctively different from one another due to the locality where they are grown as well as other factors such as differences in climate and the types of surrounding agriculture grown on the same land.
 These factors affect and mark the distinctive flavor profiles – the acidity, fruitiness, bitterness and intensity of the cacao.

-We use the finest grade single origin chocolate from Madagascar, Ecuador, Tanzania, Dominican Republic, Cuba and Venezuela, from premium brands such as Valrhona and Cacao Barry, and is also looking forward to working with small batch bean to bar chocolate manufacturers for more exotic and seasonal origins.
+We use the finest grade single origin chocolate from Bali, Tanzania, Dominican Republic, and Venezuela, from premium brands such as Valrhona and Cacao Barry, as well as small batch bean to bar chocolate manufacturers for more exotic and seasonal origins.

 Discover the different taste profiles of the single origin chocolates with our single origin tasting platters of hot chocolate shots, dark chocolate ice cream as well as signature chocolate desserts.
 Taste the tang from tropical red citrus fruits within your single origin chocolate from Madagascar or let the allure of intense dark earthy single origin Venezuelan chocolate take your breath away.

 Chocolates of different origins can also blend harmoniously well together, creating a unique balance of flavors that can be found in our signature blends.

 Preserving the quality of the craft, to unravel the finest cocoa.